drewmiley/chatbot/README.md

 To deploy the app to gh-pages, there are a couple of steps to follow.

-1. Uncomment the img src in PersonalInfo.jsx
-2. Run `webpack` command.
+1. Run `webpack` command.
 This will create a `bundle.js` and `bundle.js.map` file in the dist folder.
-3. Delete everything except dist folder.
+2. Delete everything except dist folder.
-4. Empty contents of dist folder to root directory.
+3. Empty contents of dist folder to root directory.
-5. Commit and push to gh-pages.
+4. Commit and push to gh-pages.

 ## Folder structure